Avoiding Lead in 💊 Supplements/ Vitamins

 FDA daily limit for adults is 75 ug/day for lead.
 Note this isn’t a regulation on products.
 Also note it’s a huge amount!
 So if companies try to mention that they follow FDA guidelines, that really doesn’t mean much at all.
 FDA lets manufacturers establish their own upper limits.

-• GMP doesn’t mean very much these days.
-It can still have high heavy metals.
-Most companies are cGMP Certified and still have contaminant issues. “manufacturers determine what, if any, heavy metal specifications are appropriate under cGMP for their ingredients and finished products, and what heavy metal tests are needed, whether to meet established specifications or for other purposes.
-In addition, any self-imposed heavy metal cGMP specification needs to be met by the manufacturer in order to comply with the federal cGMP rule.” -Sourcehttp://www.imjournal.com/resources/web_pdfs/0607_liva.pdf As far as “standards,” lead has to be below 2 parts per million (ppm) if they are GMP or NSF certified (which most companies are), which may sound low but that equates to 2000 parts per billion, which is very high.
+• GMP doesn’t mean very much these days and can still allow high heavy metals.
+Most companies are cGMP Certified and still have contaminant issues.
+“Manufacturers determine what, if any, heavy metal specifications are appropriate under cGMP for their ingredients and finished products, and what heavy metal tests are needed, whether to meet established specifications or for other purposes.
+In addition, any self-imposed heavy metal cGMP specification needs to be met by the manufacturer in order to comply with the federal cGMP rule.” –Source.
+As far as “standards,” lead has to be below 2 parts per million (ppm) if they are GMP or NSF certified (which most companies are), which may sound low but that equates to 2000 parts per billion, which is very high.
 This isn’t an apples to apples comparison, but just to illustrate standards measured in ppb, Water is considered toxic for children (by the American Academy of Pediatrics) at levels that exceed 1 ppb.
 Bottled water is considered illegal for Lead content if it has more than 5 ppb.
 Tap water is considered to be unsafe for human consumption if it exceeds the (relatively high / not protective of human health) federal standard of 15 ppb.
 The limit in dried fruit is 100 ppb.

 A scary thing is that COA’s are only part of the process.
 Testing really should be done upon completion, in addition to the COA, in my opinion.
 Most companies microtest for bacteria after production but very few test for heavy metals post production.
 Different manufacturing facilities have different protocols as well, some great and some not so great.
 The machines used for the final production stages could contaminate the product.